isaac-sim/IsaacLab/docs/source/tutorials/00_sim/spawn_prims.rst

 For completion, we introduce the must know concepts of USD in this tutorial.

-* **Primitives (Prims)**: These are the basic building block of a USD scene.
+* **Primitives (Prims)**: These are the basic building blocks of a USD scene.
 They can be thought of as nodes in a scene graph.
 Each node can be a mesh, a light, a camera, or a transform.
 It can also be a group of other prims under it.
 * **Attributes**: These are the properties of a prim.
 They can be thought of as key-value pairs.
 For example, a prim can have an attribute called ``color`` with a value of ``red``.